5mdt/unshortybot/README.md

     This will build the Docker image and start the container in detached mode.

-6. Verify that the bot is running by sending a message to the URL Unshortener Bot on Telegram.
+6. Verify that the bot is running by sending a message to the UnshortyBot Bot on Telegram.

 Also you can use prebuilt image: